Skip to content

 }

-Note: A really usefull way of not running out avoiding throttling errors is by using the “time_remaining” variable that gets returned from a query/mutation and extract the number from it.
+A useful way to avoid throttling errors is to use the “time_remaining” value returned by a query or mutation and extract the number from it.

 Then, by using some sort of wait() or sleep() call you could make the script wait until credits are restored back.
 If you do that, the credits essentially become limitless, and your query can run until you get all required results.